-A campus

-university with

-all the benefits

-of a capital city

-QMU is an attractive campus university located to the east of Edinburgh.
-The beach, countryside and shops are all nearby, and it's just a six minute train ride from all the amenities of city centre.

-Edinburgh's stunning

-Location

-Located less than six minutes by train from Edinburgh city centre, the position of our campus affords spectacular views across Edinburgh, including Arthur's Seat, an extinct volcano in the middle of Scotland's capital city, and East Lothian's beautiful coastline.
+A CAMPUS UNIVERSITY WITH ALL THE BENEFITS OF A CAPITAL CITY QMU is an attractive campus university located to the east of Edinburgh.
+The beach, countryside and shops are all nearby, and it's just a six minute train ride from all the amenities of Edinburgh's stunning city centre.
+Location Located less than six minutes by train from Edinburgh city centre, the position of our campus affords spectacular views across Edinburgh, including Arthur's Seat, an extinct volcano in the middle of Scotland's capital city, and East Lothian's beautiful coastline.
 The campus is easy to reach by car and public transport, in particular, by train, from Edinburgh city centre.
 It offers easy access to the coastal town of Musselburgh and beyond into East Lothian.
 The N1 Cycle Route runs alongside the campus, making QMU easily accessible by bike.
 The A1 is located next to the campus, which ensures quick access to the east, west and south of Edinburgh and beyond.
 Less than half an hour's drive away is Edinburgh International Airport which offers flights across the UK, Europe and many international destinations.

-Campus living

-A campus university offers everything you need in one place and at QMU everything is close to hand.
+Campus living A campus university offers everything you need in one place and at QMU everything is close to hand.
 Our main academic building houses the core teaching areas including lecture theatres, classrooms, seminar rooms, labs and clinics for our health courses, and other specialist learning facilities.
 In addition, it includes our Learning Resource Centre, the hub of our campus, that, aside from library facilities, offers numerous study spaces and a plethora of IT facilities to support your studies.
 We offer great catering facilities which are located within the main academic building.
-Our food court offers a wide variety of eating options.
-There is a shop on campus offering basic groceries and snacks, and a Starbucks outlet.

-Across University Square, a central outdoor space with tables and benches is there for you to enjoy during the summer months, and there is the sports centre, drama and performance spaces, the Students' Union (SU) bar/cafe area (Maggie's) and the SU office area.
-For more information on the SU, see pages 46-47.
+Our food court offers a wide variety of eating options and we have a Starbucks outlet on campus.
+Across University Square, a central outdoor space with tables and benches is there for you to enjoy during the summer months, and you will find the sports centre, drama and performance spaces, the Students' Union (SU) bar/ cafe area (Maggie's) and the SU office area.
+For more information on the SU, see pages 36-37.
+Sports facilities at QMU include a gym and an impressive sports hall, as well as an outdoor all weather pitch, weights room and a dance studio, for more information, check out pages 38-39.

-lifelong friendships."

-Calum McEachern BSc (Hons) International Hospitality and Tourism Management graduate

-Sports facilities at QMU include a gym and an impressive sports hall, as well as an outdoor all weather pitch, weights room and a dance studio, for more information, check out pages 48-49.

 For students on our drama and performance courses, there is a dedicated theatre space, which is used for learning and teaching, as well as for public performances on campus.
 Drama students have access to rehearsal and workshop spaces within this area of the campus.
 Students on our film courses also benefit from our one of only two 'infinity' green screen facilities in Edinburgh, as well as digital editing suits and post-production equipment.

-Student accommodation

-Less than a one-minute walk from the academic building is our Student Village, which has 800 study bedrooms each forming part of a self-contained flat.
+6 Student accommodation hing U Less than a one-minute walk from the academic building is our Student Village, which has 800 study bedrooms each forming part of a self-contained flat.
 These flats accommodate three, four, five or six people sharing.
 Each shared flat is well equipped with all the facilities that you need for 'home life'.
 Importantly, 24/7 security on campus means you can feel safe, and relax and enjoy your time as a student.